 to help make a difference by providing spay/neuter and other vetting assistance to pit bull owners in our community; specifically owners that cannot afford the surgery on their own.
 We hoped that spay/neuter would help decrease the number of pit bulls taken into the city shelter, thereby decreasing the number of pit bulls being euthanized in Lubbock each year.

 Through a grant funded initiative (Pit Stop), we have spayed/neutered over 800 dogs each year since 2012 in the city of Lubbock.
 We hope to continue these services.
 At Pit Stop we also provide education regarding spay/neuter, anti-chaining, and responsible ownership.
 There is still a significant need for this initiative in our community.
 The number of pit bulls euthanized each year at the shelter is heartbreaking.

 Pit bull approximations from the city shelter:

 2011 - Intake: 2,200.
 Euthanized: 1,875.

 A huge thank you to our funding partners.
 Pit Stop would not be a success without you!

 We always need help providing free spay/neuter vouchers!
-You can sponsor a voucher for a $100 donation at the link below.
+You can sponsor a voucher for a $100 donation here.
 Thanks for your generosity!